PokoNut/ENGL393H/docs/manual.md

 ### Arguments
 The arguments of a command are the actual values the program uses as input, such as a number, a file, or a text input.
 When supplying a directory as an argument, you may use "." to refer to the current directory and ".." to refer to the parent directory.

+Sometimes, a command may need higher-level permissions to run (similar to how other operating systems may ask for administrator passwords).
+You can prefix the command with "sudo" to run the command as a "superuser," which is the same as an administrator.

 ---

 ## Commonly Used Commands